Heathcote Hall: Heathcote Hall

 In 1927 the 50 acre property was subdivided into 168 suburban lots with Heathcote Hall remaining on a 4 acre block.
-Blocks sold very slowly, and in 1945, the Heathcote Hall Estate Ltd. sold the reduced 4 acre Hall block to Mrs Minima Farrelly, wife of Mr Joseph Farrelly.
+Blocks sold very slowly, and in 1945, the Heathcote Hall Estate Ltd. sold the reduced 4 acre Hall block to Mrs Mimina Farrelly, wife of Mr Joseph Farrelly.
 The property was in the ownership of the Farrelly family for 70 years and land on the northern part of the property was used for stabling and training of horses since the 1970s.

-Joseph and Minima Farrelly bought Heathcote Hall in 1942, along with her parents Angelise & Hose.
-Joseph and Minima raised three children here, Michael, Ramon and Maxine.
-After Minima's death in 1986, Maxine stayed on, caring for her father and nursing him before he died in 2005 at age 86.
+Joseph and Mimina Farrelly bought Heathcote Hall in 1942, along with her parents Anzelese & Jose.
+Joseph and Mimina raised three children here, Michael, Ramon and Maxine.
+After Mimina's death in 1986, Maxine stayed on, caring for her father and nursing him before he died in 2005 at age 86.
 She noted the tower was her favourite part, accessed by a narrow, winding staircase.
 Before trees obscured the view, she said it was possible to view the waves breaking on Jibbon Beach at Bundeena from here.
 Ms Farrelly sought to preserve Heathcote Hall and undertook some renovation works.
 The property was left to be shared by the children.

 In 2000 the Heritage Council of NSW provided a grant of $150,000 to undertake emergency works on the property, notably the hall's tower.

 The Farrelly family continued to live in the property until January 2016 when it was sold to Fuzortinn P/L. The new owner proposes to restore the building and develop townhouses and apartments on the site.

+As of 2024 the property surrounding Heathcote Hall has undergone major development with a combination of Town House and Apartment buildings now established with residents now moved in.
+Heathcote Hall itself has now been completely restored in a restoration project that took place over three years and is currently on the market for the first time in over 100 years.